build-on-aws/content/posts/data-processing-with-kafka-streams-stateless-operations/index.md

 stream2.filter((k,v) -> v.length > 5).to(LENGTHY_WORDS_TOPIC);
 ```

-Since `to` is terminal operation, a new `KStream` (`stream2`) had to created.
+Since `to` is terminal operation, a new `KStream` (`stream2`) had to be created.
 The [through](https://kafka.apache.org/32/javadoc/org/apache/kafka/streams/kstream/KStream.html#through(java.lang.String)) method can help simplify this.
 You can rewrite the above using a single chain of calls:

 ```java
 StreamsBuilder builder = new StreamsBuilder();